-Parents who wish to participate in the school's leadership teams, school committees, school activities, or become a volunteer may contact the main office at (559) 788-0925.
+Parents who wish to participate in the school's leadership teams, school committees, school activities, or become a volunteer may contact the main office at (559) 782-7280.
 The district's website (www.portervilleschools.org) also provides a variety of helpful resources and information for parents, students, staff, and community members.
+For the safety of our students, all volunteers are fingerprinted and cleared through the Department of Justice.
+Appointments are made with the school secretary.